Interpretability of Neural Network With Physiological Mechanisms: Abstract

 \section{Abstract}

-Deep learning continues to play as a powerful state-of-art technique that has achieved extraordinary accuracy levels in various domains of regression and classification tasks, including image, signal, and natural language data.
-The original goal of proposing the neural network model is to improve the understanding of complex human brains using a mathematical expression approach.
-However, recent deep learning techniques continue to lose the interpretations of its functional process by being treated mostly as a black-box approximator.
-To address this issue, such an AI model needs to be biological and physiological realistic to incorporate a better understanding of human-machine evolutionary intelligence.
-In this study, we compare neural networks and biological circuits to discover the similarities and differences from various perspective views.
-We further discuss the insights into how neural networks learn from data by investigating human biological behaviors and understandable justifications.
+Deep learning continues to be a powerful state-of-art technique that has achieved extraordinary accuracy levels in various domains of regression and classification tasks, including image, signal, and natural language data.
+The original goal of proposing the neural network model is to improve the understanding of complex human brains using a mathematical approach.
+However, recent deep learning techniques continue to be difficult to interpret in addition to challenges in explaining its functional process.
+As a result it is being treated mostly as a black-box approximator.
+Deep learning techniques have continued to steer further and further away from the realistic human brain model, despite its original intents.
+Such an AI model needs to be biologically and physiologically realistic in order to incorporate a greater understanding of human-machine evolutionary intelligence.
+In this paper, we compare neural networks with biological mechanisms and physiology to discover the similarities and differences between ANN and what we currently know about the human brain.
+We also attempt to explain ANNs by exploring human biological behaviors and brain anatomy.